How To Become a Product Manager With No Product Management Experience

 Ready to go all in?

-The exciting thing about product management is that there’s no one road to becoming a product manager.
+The exciting thing about product management is that there’s no one road to gaining product manager experience.
 There’s no official certification you need to enter this field.
 There are no barriers to entry – and it’s a role where you can make a real tangible impact at your organization.

 The truth is, the best product managers are self-taught.

 If you’re serious about product management, the best way to prepare is by getting out there, listening and learning from other people’s product management experiences.
 Try out our Sandbox environment, a pre-loaded ProdPad setup, where you can see ProdPad in action, at your own pace.